 The breaking of the taboo might reflect the passing of the generation of Angela Merkel, shaped by the complex social, political and economic legacy of the Nazi past, a divided Germany, post-Soviet national reunification and the emergence of the European Union.

-In his book ‘Destined for War: Can America and China Escape Thucydides’ Trap’?
 Harvard academic Graham Allison finds in Thucydides’ ‘The History of the Peloponnesian War’, some near universal law of international relations where war between established and rising great powers is close to inevitable – the ‘Thucydides’ Trap’.
-In this article, Mike argues that Thucydides may be read as exposing a different trap to the one that Allison finds.
+But are there different lessons to be drawn from analysis of the Peloponnesian War?Read more

 The comments of US Secretary of Treasury Steve Mnuchin concerning Greta Thunberg were meant to be droll.
 However, they reveal a serious and dangerous cognitive dissonance affecting much of the world’s political elite.